librz/how-to-bash/README.md

 It has 2 parts:

 1. basic.md: basic rules and principles when writing bash scripts
-2. cookbook.md: a list of examples that details how to soleve a specific problem
+2. cookbook.md: a list of examples that details how to solve a specific problem